Nikko Jenkins: Accomplices and their fates

-Christine Bordeaux, a cousin of the Jenkinses', was sentenced to 20 years for robbery in connection with the slayings.
+Christine Bordeaux, a cousin of the Jenkins', was sentenced to 20 years for robbery and conspiracy to commit robbery in connection with the murders in March 2016.
 She was also assaulted by Erica Jenkins while they were being held in the same cell.
 Erica was armed with a bike lock contained in a sock.
+Bordeaux became eligible for parole in September 2023.

-Warren Levering, Nikko's uncle, was sentenced to 40 years in prison for his role in the murder of Andrea Kruger.
+Warren Levering, Nikko Jenkins' uncle, was sentenced to 40 years in prison for his role in the murder of Andrea Kruger in February 2016.
+He had pleaded no contest as part of a plea deal, which gave him 20 years each as an accessory to murder and for attempted robbery.